awsdocs/aws-codedeploy-user-guide/doc_source/instances-on-premises-register-instance.md

 After you deploy an application revision to registered and tagged on\-premises instances, you can track the deployment's progress\.

 You track deployments to on\-premises instances in a way that's similar to tracking deployments to Amazon EC2 instances\.
-For instructions, see [View CodeDeploydeployment details ](deployments-view-details.md)\.
+For instructions, see [View CodeDeploy deployment details ](deployments-view-details.md)\.

 For more options, see [Managing on\-premises instances operations in CodeDeploy](on-premises-instances-operations.md)\.